ssgier/cambrian/README.md

 ## A Pragmatic Global Black-Box Optimizer

+- Cambrian is a tool for global black-box optimization.
+Its optimization algorithm falls under the category of **Adaptive Genetic Algorithms**.
+User documentation can be found [here](https://github.com/ssgier/cambrian/wiki).

-- **Cambrian is an out-of-the-box command line application**.
+- Comes in form of an **out-of-the-box command line application**.
 No configuration is needed apart from the objective function definition.

-- The objective function is provided by the user in form of a stand-alone program that reads and writes JSON.
+- The objective function implementation is provided by the user in form of a stand-alone program that reads and writes JSON.
 Usage is therefore **programming language agnostic.**

 - The parameter space is provided by the user in form of a YAML file.
 The format is **highly expressive**: It can represent parameter spaces ranging from simple real-valued vectors to **hierarchical data structures with resizing parts.**

 - Support for parallelism.

-- Implemented as an adaptive genetic algorithm.

 - Linux is currently the only supported OS.

-- Documentation can be found [here](https://github.com/ssgier/cambrian/wiki).

 ### Example Use Cases: